 The next regularly scheduled plan update will occur in 2025, in adherence with the federal requirement to update the LRTP at least every five years.
 That schedule does not, however, preclude regular updates to the plan that do not necessarily involve the full plan update process described in the early chapters of this document.
-There are two types of updates that can be made that do not require a full plan update process.
+The TPO has established a biannual LRTP amendment schedule.
+The two cycles of amendments are tentatively scheduled for May and November of every year.
+There are two types of updates that can be made that do not require a full plan update process.: